rasmusthorsson/mfpg/README.md

 are to be defined in order of when they are checked, they can also be defined as either occurring by default or only occurring if some other specific action has occurred.
 This means actions can also have dependencies defined between eachother, with some actions disabling later actions if they do occur.
-Actions are the main reason for defining a future DSL.
+Actions will be the main focus in a future DSL.